Skip to main content

 )

 Claude Code scans ~/.claude/skills/ at startup.
-The SKILL.md and references/ directory at /root/.claude/skills/tensorlake/ are auto-discovered.
+The SKILL.md file and references/ directory at /root/.claude/skills/tensorlake/ are auto-discovered.

 Use with the SDK

-You can also install skills programmatically when creating a sandbox:
+You can also install skills programmatically each time you create a sandbox:

 from tensorlake.sandbox import SandboxClient